 Are you sold?
 Could your 30 days even start today?
 If so, peruse these recipes, write up your grocery list, and dive in!

 While eggs are a go-to breakfast for many Whole30 participants, starting your morning the same way every day sounds eggs-hausting (first and final pun, I promise).
-Although grains are off limits, this carb-free cereal recipe uses nuts and coconut shreds to create a granola-esque texture.
-Caveat: the recipe does call for date syrup, which is not allowed.
-(Do with that information what you will…) Get the Cinnamon Date Granola recipe.
+Although grains are off limits, this carb-free granola recipe uses nuts, seeds, coconut oil, and unsweetened dried fruits (raisins and apples) to make a satisfying and Whole30 compliant snack.
+Pair it with dairy-free coconut yogurt for breakfast.
+Get the Grain-Free Apple Cinnamon Granola recipe.

 Shake up your fruit intake with this easy smoothie recipe.
 It only requires four ingredients, and you can add some variety to your diet by changing up which berries you use each day.
-(But be aware, per the official Whole30 rules, that while smoothies “are technically compliant” on the plan, they “strongly recommend against” them.)
+(But be aware, per the official Whole30 rules, that while smoothies “are technically compliant” on the plan, they “strongly recommend against” them.
+Do with that information what you will.)
 Get the Mixed Berry Breakfast Smoothie recipe.

 Inspired by Liz’s story, I sought out a slow cooker recipe and found this flavorful baked potato with hot sauce, garlic, and optional dairy-free ranch dressing.
 No one ever said eating Whole30 couldn’t be spicy!
 Get the Slow Cooker Buffalo Chicken Stuffed Sweet Potato recipe.

 At the beginning of his Whole30 journey, Brian purchased a spiralizer and used it to make all manner of grain-free pastas using veggies like zucchini and sweet potatoes.
 With dairy off the table, this zoodle recipe turns to avocado to create a creamy sauce.
+(You could also try Palmini hearts of palm pasta.)
 Get the Avocado Pesto Zoodles recipe.